 Plants producing Nissan vehicles and parts are located throughout the world, and they all use water as part of the production process.
-Nissan strives to manage and reduce water usage at every plant, aiming to achieve a 21% reduction per vehicle produced by fiscal 2022 from 2010 levels.
-As of fiscal 2020, we had already reduced water usage by 16%, when compared to 2010.
+Nissan strives to manage and reduce water usage at every plant, aiming to achieve a 21% reduction in the amount of water used per vehicle produced by fiscal 2022 compared to 2010 levels.
+In fiscal 2021, reductions amounted to 11%.